Charalampos Lykogiannis

-Charalampos "Babis" Lykogiannis (Χαράλαμπος "Μπάμπης" Λυκογιάννης; born 22 October 1993), also known as Lykos (Greek for "wolf" – from the first letters of his surname), is a Greek professional footballer who plays as a left-back for Serie A club Bologna and the Greece national team.
+Charalampos "Babis" Lykogiannis (Χαράλαμπος "Μπάμπης" Λυκογιάννης; born 22 October 1993), also known as Lykos (Greek for "wolf" – from the first letters of his surname), is a Greek professional footballer who plays as a left-back for Super League club AEK Athens.

 Club career

 Olympiacos

-Lykogiannis is a product of the youth system of Olympiacos and very soon became a vital part of Olympiacos' football academy.
-He is considered as one of the most gifted players of his generation.
+Lykogiannis is a product of the youth system of Olympiacos and soon became an important part of Olympiacos' football academy.
+He is considered as a most gifted players of his generation.

 On 25 January 2012, he made his debut with the first team in a Greek Football Cup match against Panionios as a substitute in the 82nd minute in front of 15,000 fans.

 On 25 October 2012, Lykogiannis made his European debut in an away UEFA Champions League game against Montpellier HSC as a substitute in the 88th minute.
 He was brought on to play as a defensive midfielder for the remaining minutes of the match.
-Four days after his debut in UEFA Champions League, on 29 October 2012, Lykogiannis made his first appearance in an away game for Superleague Greece against Aris as a substitute in the 68th minute.
+Four days after his debut in UEFA Champions League, on 29 October 2012, Lykogiannis made his first appearance in an away game for Super League Greece against Aris as a substitute in the 68th minute.

 He signed a professional contract with Olympiacos in June 2011, which in August 2012 he renewed until summer 2015.

 In August 2013, he joined Levadiakos on loan.
 A year later, in August 2014 he joined Ergotelis on loan.